exoego/akka-doc-ja/src/main/paradox/typed/guide/modules.md

 @@dependency[sbt,Maven,Gradle] {
   group=com.typesafe.akka
-  artifact=akka-actor_$scala.binary_version$
+  artifact=akka-actor-typed_$scala.binary_version$
   version=$akka.version$
 }

-The core Akka library is `akka-actor`, but actors are used across Akka libraries, providing a consistent, integrated model that relieves you from individually solving the challenges that arise in concurrent or distributed system design.
+The core Akka library is `akka-actor-typed`, but actors are used across Akka libraries, providing a consistent, integrated model that relieves you from individually solving the challenges that arise in concurrent or distributed system design.
 From a birds-eye view, actors are a programming paradigm that takes encapsulation, one of the pillars of OOP, to its extreme.
 Unlike objects, actors encapsulate not only their